 - GROUPS OF NO MORE THAN 12 PEOPLE

-Your children have had the unique experience of not being in any kind of ‘formal’ group setting since March.
 We have a maximum group size (including staff) of 12 people – referred to as a cohort.
 Each cohort will stay together all day.
 They will have the same group leaders throughout the day, and the same base area.
-Each cohort will NOT intermingle with other groups – not during outdoor time, or during lunch.
-So, if your child relies on his / her brother or sister if they are feeling tired or need a hug – we can’t make that happen this year.
-It’s the year of ‘independence’.

 - WE WILL BE PRACTICING PHYSICAL DISTANCING

-Our worktables will be set apart; there will be no sharing of crayons, scissors, technical equipment etc. We have developed our content to make sure it’s COVID-19 acceptable.
+Our worktables will be set apart to ensure proper physical distancing.
+We have developed our content to make sure it’s COVID-19 acceptable.

 - INCREASED CLEANING AND SANITIZING

 All toys common to a cohort space will be cleaned every night; each room will be cleaned twice a day; and washrooms will be cleaned regularly throughout the day with a log chart in place.
 Frequent handwashing will be scheduled, and hand sanitizer will be available in each room where children reside.

 - Clearly label your child’s backpacks and items so they can be kept together (pack per child as their belongings must stay with them in their space when at camp; not sibling stuff in one bag).

 - Pack and label your child’s lunch, snacks and water bottle.
 No food purchasing on-site.